Integrated Innovation Network (I2N)

 CSIRO power the ON program, Australia’s national science and technology accelerator, designed specifically for research teams.
 The program consists of two parts.
 The first is an entry level, part-time 8-week pre-accelerator program called ON Prime that helps research teams validate a fit between their research ideas and a real-world problem.
 The second is a 2-month full-time accelerator program called Accelerate which helps researchers validate and develop high potential innovative ventures.
 UON facilitates the promotion and delivery of the ON programs for its researchers.

-UON was an early sponsor and supporter of the first Slingshot cohort and one of the inaugural corporate partners in Slingshot’s recently announced SaaS CoVentured platform.
+UON was an early sponsor and supporter of the first Slingshot cohort and an inaugural corporate partner in Slingshot’s CoVentured platform.
 The organisations have also collaborated on the University’s STAR4000 program which provides students with entrepreneurial skills and pathways for innovation and future self-employment.
-More recently, UON has partnered Slingshot to deliver the Icon Accelerator from Three76 Hub.
+More recently, UON has partnered Slingshot to deliver the I2N Icon Regional Accelerator.
 Icon is a cohesive, industry-agnostic 10-week program with investment embedded within it to allow companies to scale and go global.
 It’s tailored to the specific needs of the Hunter Region and open to anyone involved in an early-stage startup.
 The program is delivered annually at I2N Hub Hunter Street and NeW Space.